IBMStreams/sample.edge-app-control/README.md

 * Clone this repository or download the source archive.

-* The VSCode tool will be used in this sample.
-For more information on how to install and setup Visual Studio Code, see the "Installation and setup" section of this reference:
+* The VSCode tool needs to setup for use.
+    1. Install and setup VS Code.
+See the "Installation and setup" section of this reference:
 <http://ibmstreams.github.io/streamsx.documentation/docs/spl/quick-start/qs-1b/>
+    1. Follow instructions in the "Add a Streams instance" section
+    1. Import the project for this sample
+        - Select File > Open
+        - Browse to following project folder, and open it.
+            - sample.edge-app-control/TradesApp_withLogTrace
+    1. Edit application
+        - Browse to application/TradesAppCloud_withLogTrace.spl
+        - Open it in the editor

 ## Steps